EXPLORE LIKE A LOCAL

 Australian Prime Minster's

-1916 Family Home & Ga
+1916 Family Home & Gardens

 Built in 1916, Home Hill is a magnificent homestead located in Devonport, Tasmania, that served as the family home of Joseph Lyons, one of Australia's most famous political figures, his wife Dame Enid Lyons, and their 12 children.
 Dame Enid was the first woman elected to Australia's federal parliament, and the house remains largely unchanged since her last living there in 1981, with original furnishings and memorabilia on display.